strainer/Fdrandom.js/readme.md

 ------------------------
 Diehard reports for the generators are in the directory `reports`

-The `drafts` directory contains untidy code and node scripts used to discover and test the generators and methods.
+The `drafts` directory contains messy code and node scripts used to discover and test the generators and methods.

 Examples